 Consider the types of information your company produces or manages today — whether it's about your products, customers, suppliers or information about the physical assets you own — and ask what advantages you might gain by adding “where” to your analysis.

-Here are some examples of how location data brings value to three other types of master data projects:
+How location data brings value to three other types of master data projects:

 1. Product Data + Location Data